Gray-Box Nonlinear Feedback Optimization: Problem Formulation and Preliminaries

-Lemma~\ref{lem:grad_est_property} implies that $\frac{p}{\delta}\xi(w\!+\!\delta v)v$ constructed from the function value $\xi(w\!+\!\delta v)$ and the random vector $v$ is an unbiased (zeroth-order) estimate of $\nabla \xi_{\delta}(w)$.
+Lemma~\ref{lem:grad_est_property} implies that $\frac{p}{\delta}\xi(w\!+\!\delta v)v$ constructed from the function value $\xi(w\!+\!\delta v)$ and the random vector $v$ uniformly sampled from the unit sphere $\mathbb{S}_{p-1}$ is an unbiased (zeroth-order) estimate of $\nabla \xi_{\delta}(w)$.
+The validity of \eqref{eq:unbiased_grad_est} follows from the divergence theorem, which relates the gradient of a volume integral (i.e., $\nabla \xi_{\delta}(w)$) to a surface integral (i.e., the left-hand side of \eqref{eq:unbiased_grad_est}).
 Further, the closeness between the values and gradients of $\xi$ and $\xi_{\delta}$ can be adjusted to arbitrary precision via the smoothing parameter $\delta$.
+Finally, the randomized smoothing operation \eqref{eq:smooth_approx} preserves smoothness and convexity.
 To connect back to feedback optimization, a gradient estimate as in \eqref{eq:unbiased_grad_est} can be employed to update the actuation $u$ in lieu of the model-based gradient as in \eqref{eq:model-based-FO}, see \cite{he2022model} for further reading.